Mary-xl/MarysBlog/_posts/2019-10-15-deep-learning.md

 ### Convolutional neural networks

-Many data modalities are in the form of multiple arrays: 1D for signals and sequences, including language; 2D for images or audio spectrograms;
+_Many data modalities are in the form of multiple arrays: 1D for signals and sequences, including language; 2D for images or audio spectrograms;
 and 3D for video or volumetric images.
 There are four key ideas behind ConvNets that take advantage of the properties of natural
-signals: local connections, shared weights, pooling and the use of many layers.
+signals: local connections, shared weights, pooling and the use of many layers._

 ## 2. Related questions and discussion

 #### Q1.
 What is bias and variance in machine learning?
 How to solve the problem of under-fitting and over-fitting?
 ![Screenshot from 2019-10-15 22-30-49.png](https://i.loli.net/2019/10/16/OPiz863yUqhIKxG.png) [3]

-In supervised learning, underfitting happens when a model unable to capture the underlying pattern of the data.
+(1) _In supervised learning, underfitting happens when a model unable to capture the underlying pattern of the data.
 These models usually have high bias and low variance.
 It happens when we have very less amount of data to build an accurate model or when we try to build a linear model with a nonlinear data.
 Also, these kind of models are too simple to capture the complex patterns in data[3].
 Intuitively, overfitting occurs when the model or the algorithm fits the data too well.
 Specifically, overfitting occurs if the model or algorithm shows low bias but high variance.
-Overfitting is often a result of an excessively complicated model, and it can be prevented by fitting multiple models and using validation or cross-validation to compare their predictive accuracies on test data [4].
+Overfitting is often a result of an excessively complicated model, and it can be prevented by fitting multiple models and using validation or cross-validation to compare their predictive accuracies on test data [4]._

+(2)
 #### Q2.
 How to calculate the number of parameters in the CNN?
       (1) For convolution layers, suppose input feature map is a*b*l, output feature map is c*d*k, the kernel itself is m*n: num_of_params=(m*n*l+1)*k